 How to revive potted petunias that are looking done in.
 Struggling to survive and not blooming in mid Summer.
 They needed help and this is what I did to get fresh new blooms on a failing plant.

 Reviving potted petunias for more beautiful blooms all summer long!
-Refreshing your sad looking petunias is easy and gives them new life for months.
+Refreshing your sad looking, leggy petunias is easy and gives them new life for months.
 Petunia maintenance 101.

 PIN for later…